 GamesBeat GamesBeat weekly roundup: THQ, GameStick, and Project Shield January 11, 2013 1:45 PM Jasmine Maleficent Rea If you follow VentureBeat but don’t regularly check our GamesBeat site, here’s a list of the best video game stories we ran over the last seven days that you may have missed.
 This week, Nvidia unveiled its new mobile gaming platform Project Shield, the itty-bitty Android console GameStick gets in trouble on Kickstarter, and developer and publisher THQ loses it quick sale request and loan in its ongoing bankruptcy negotiations.
 You’ll also find reviews for Anarchy Reigns, Seduce Me, and Noble Nutlings.
 News: The DeanBeat: Nvidia is taking big risks moving into game hardware.
 Is it crazy or genius?
 Skylanders toys outsell Transformers and Star Wars action figures in 2012 Wii U sells 890,000 units in U.S. in first six weeks The top 10 best-selling games from all of 2012 December NPD: The Xbox 360 dominates another dull month at retail New wave of Skylanders Giants action figures start hitting retailers Will you buy this TCL TV for a new way to play Fruit Ninja?
 The Walking Dead first-person shooter debuts in March Kickstarter takes down GameStick project due to intellectual-property dispute (update) Game developer association to Biden: ‘We welcome more evidence-based research’ GameStick will support the Xbox 360 controller-like Green Throttle Atlas Entering the ‘free-to-play’ MechWarrior Tactics closed beta will cost you Fantasy MMO Tera goes free-to-play Planescape: Torment followup is set in new RPG world Numenera, and a Kickstarter is likely Hanna writer attached to Shadow of the Colossus film New Pokémon X and Y details: Legendary Pokémon named Shaq is back in gaming with ShaqDown on smartphones GameStick gets more colors and MicroSD support if backers meet new goals American McGee sees brighter future for year-old Akaneiro: Demon Hunters on Kickstarter (updated) GameStop’s holiday: Used sales down 15.6 percent, digital up 40 percent Big Fish’s casual cloud-gaming service headed to Windows 8, brings Xbox Live Achievements Imprisoned Arma II developer helping DayZ map design from behind bars THQ equity backer agrees to hear bids for individual titles (update) DayZ standalone entering prerelease testing soon Lenovo and Ubisoft deliver cool touch-screen games on giant 27-inch Table PC THQ denied request for quick bankruptcy sale and loan Mobile News: Balrogs!
-Kabam can’t keep #11 top grossing iOS game The Hobbit live tonight Point this app at your TV screen and it overlays all kinds of augmented-reality goodies Mobile-ad platform Chartboost raises $19 million to fund further product development Moga unveils a console-style mobile-gaming controller Nvidia unveils Project Shield, an open mobile game console you can play in the living room or on the run Interviews: Nvidia CEO’s 7-year journey to make the Project Shield portable gaming device (exclusive interview) Previews: Nvidia’s Project Shield: Hands-on demo with the hot portable gaming system of CES (video) Razer wants to satisfy gamer lust for tablets with the Edge (hands-on video) Community Spotlight: Save me: The symbolism of Silent Hill’s save points The music industry took too long to recognize game music as worthy of the Grammy Saying farewell to the PlayStation 2 (2000-2012) Japanese role-playing games on major consoles are dead The Buddhist teaches players that goals aren’t always necessary Video games, violence, and religious identity Reviews: Anarchy Reigns is the digital version of a big box of mismatched toys (review) Noble Nutlings is a safe debut from three former Angry Birds developers (review) Seduce Me makes sex seem really boring (review) Pieces of Flair: If Mega Man had a dating site profile 8 button prompts we would like to have seen 10 female characters not featured in their game’s cover (and 10 that are) Mobile developer or publisher?
-VentureBeat is studying mobile marketing automation.
+Kabam can’t keep #11 top grossing iOS game The Hobbit live tonight Point this app at your TV screen and it overlays all kinds of augmented-reality goodies Mobile-ad platform Chartboost raises $19 million to fund further product development Moga unveils a console-style mobile-gaming controller Nvidia unveils Project Shield, an open mobile game console you can play in the living room or on the run Interviews: Nvidia CEO’s 7-year journey to make the Project Shield portable gaming device (exclusive interview) Previews: Nvidia’s Project Shield: Hands-on demo with the hot portable gaming system of CES (video) Razer wants to satisfy gamer lust for tablets with the Edge (hands-on video) Community Spotlight: Save me: The symbolism of Silent Hill’s save points The music industry took too long to recognize game music as worthy of the Grammy Saying farewell to the PlayStation 2 (2000-2012) Japanese role-playing games on major consoles are dead The Buddhist teaches players that goals aren’t always necessary Video games, violence, and religious identity Reviews: Anarchy Reigns is the digital version of a big box of mismatched toys (review) Noble Nutlings is a safe debut from three former Angry Birds developers (review) Seduce Me makes sex seem really boring (review) Pieces of Flair: If Mega Man had a dating site profile 8 button prompts we would like to have seen 10 female characters not featured in their game’s cover (and 10 that are) Marketing technologist?
+We're studying the big marketing clouds.
 Fill out our 5-minute survey, and we'll share the data with you.